adrita78/adrita78.github.io/_pages/projects.md

 ------

 ### [Game Theory in Python](https://github.com/adrita78/Game-Theory-in-Python)
 Implemented several game theory models to explain the neuroscience of decision making.
-Simulated game theory models such as Axelrod and Chicken game in python.
+Simulated game theory models such as Axelrod and Chicken Game in python.

 ------